anima-libera/anima-libera.github.io/content/posts/qwy3.md

 ![Image of some terrain generation using the structure engine with multiple structure types.](/qwy3-12.png)

 The bounding box is only about modifying the world, not about querrying information, there is no reason to limit the range in which the generation of a structure can access information.
 Structures can still access the position of other structures, even other structures whose origins are outside of the bounding box of the structure we are generating.
-Two structures whose bounding box touch eachother can decide to generate a bringe between them for example, in the same way as described further above:
+Two structures whose bounding box touch eachother can decide to generate a bridge between them for example, in the same way as described further above:

 ![Image of some terrain generation using the structure engine with multiple structure types.](/qwy3-13.png)